openPfizer/QSP_model_COVID19/README.md

 This code was written in MATLAB 2019b

 ## Setup
-Add all required (see below) files/directories in this repository to the MATLAB working directory/path.
+Add all files/directories in this repository to the MATLAB working directory/path.

 ## Contents
 The repository should contain the following required files: